What makes a good website in 2022

-The answer is simple: the user does.
-The person who visits your site should
+The answer is the same as it was last year and a decade before that: the user does.
+The person who visits your site should:

 - Feel welcome.

 - Be able to navigate your content easily

 - Understand what you are about within seconds

 But there’s more to it than that.
 So many things go into making a successful website.
 In this post, you’ll discover the most important…

 What do you need to build a good website?

 Websites are one of the most important marketing tools a business can have.
 They allow companies to present themselves as credible, professional and engaging to the online prospects they hope to attract.